 SECTION IV.
 REASONING

-(b) To preserve and protect the State Government from any form of crimes against the state, on the behest of the Governor of Firestone.
+(b) To preserve and protect the State Government from crimes against the state, on the behest of the Governor of Firestone.

 (a) To protect the employment of State Employees who seek to report any allegations of crimes against the Firestone Government orchestrated by the Government Officials.

 Respectfully submitted to the State of Firestone Congress.